plone/training/theming/ttw-advanced.rst

    #.
 The ``plone-toolbar-expanded`` class is used to control styles used by the expanded version of the toolbar.

-Custom rules
+Custom Rules
 ------------
 Let's open the default rules file :file:`rules.xml`.
 You will see all the rules that are used in the Barceloneta theme right now.
 For the time being let's concentrate on how to hack these rules.

-Conditionally showing content
+Conditionally Showing Content
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: ../theming/_static/theming-viewlet-above-content-in-plone-site.png